Mónica Alonso: Senior

 In May 2014 she was selected, along with Polina Berezina, to represent Spain as a senior individual in the Corbeil-Essonnes World Cup, where she competed for the first time as a member of the national team, finishing 45th in the All-Around.
 That same year she was awarded a scholarship from the Royal Spanish Federation of Gymnastics to be included within the sports program of the CSD.
-Although Monica had the option of training in the Hig Performance Center of San Cugat or in the CEARD of León, she chose the latter.
+Although Monica had the option of training in the High Performance Center of San Cugat or in the CEARD of León, she chose the latter.
 As of September 2014, he went on to train at CEARD under the orders of Ruth Fernández, along with other international individual gymnasts of the team, such as Carolina Rodríguez, Sara Llana and Andrea Pozo.

 In April 2015, Alonso competed at the Copa de la Reina in Guadalajara, where she won bronze in team, hoop and ball, and silver with clubs.
 In June of that year, in the Spanish Clubs and Autonomies Championship in Pontevedra, together with her teammates from Club Distrito III Mónica won the bronze in the senior teams competition, thus it was promoted in the first category.
 In addition, she won silver in the same championship along with the clubs of Torrejón and Alcobendas Chamartín.
 In the Individual Championship of Spain also in Pontevedra, she was 5th in the All-Around, won silver with final ball and bronze with hoop.

 On October 5, 2015 it was confirmed that Alonso was incorporated into the senior Spanish team in the CAR of Madrid under the orders of Anna Baranova and Sara Bayón, training with the successful generation of gymnasts known as the Equipaso.
 On July 23, 2016, Mónica made two exhibitions with the Spanish junior team at the 20th Anniversary Gala of the Gold Medal in Atlanta '96, held in Badajoz.
 Subsequently, in September the group held exhibitions during the European Week of Sport held in the Plaza de Colón in Madrid and at the Glamour Sport Summit in Madrid, and in October, in the open days of the CAR of Madrid and in the International Tournament City of Tarragona.